leerich/ansible-demo-operations/README.md

 > Ansible Tower demo environment automation.

 ## Overview
 This project contains Ansible resources for automating creation and management of a shared Ansible Tower demo environment.
-All demo content added to the Tower server is maintained by the Ansible team as official demo content.
-It also serves as an example of using Ansible Playbooks to manage a Tower server configuration.
+All demo content added to the Tower server is maintained by the Automation SME team as official demo content.

 ## Requirements
 The following must be performed in order to use the playbooks in this project.
 Keep in mind that there are also various variables in [group_vars](group_vars) that can be modified, but that is not required.